Next.js App Router - Complete Setup Guide

 import { headers } from 'next/headers'

-const getCurrentDate = (): Date => {
+const getCurrentDate = async (): Promise<Date> => {

-const simulatedDate = headers().get('meticulous-simulated-date');
+const simulatedDate = requestHeaders.get('meticulous-simulated-date')

 if (simulatedDate) {

-return new Date(Date.parse(simulatedDate));
+return new Date(Date.parse(simulatedDate))

 }

-return new Date();
+return new Date()

 }